 AI is not a replacement, but it is a tool

-Eric Topol, a cardiologist and AI expert, emphasizes this point in his book "Deep Medicine."
-He argues that AI can not only contribute to better diagnoses, but also improve the human side of care by automating administrative tasks.
+Eric Topol, cardiologist and AI expert, makes this point in his book "Deep Medicine".
+He argues that AI can not only contribute to better diagnoses, but also improve the human side of care by automating admin work.
+The second effect is the bigger short-term win.

 How is AI already being used in healthcare?